WICG/fenced-frame/README.md

-Details would need to be worked out for the following:

-*   Headers to communicate with the frame site to let it know that a request is for a fenced frame environment.
+*   Browser lets the server know via a new [`sec-fetch-dest`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Dest) header value `fencedframe` to let it know that a request is for a fenced frame.
 *   Note that the fenced frame may be either created at the time of request or in the future using the web bundle fetched in the request.
 This header exchange will be done in advance of creating the fenced frame for cases where there is no network in the fenced frame.
-*   How [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and [sandbox](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) policies might be applied to the fenced-frame element.
+*   The server needs to opt-in to be loaded in a fenced frame.
+Without an opt-in, the document cannot be loaded.
+For opt-in, we are planning to use the [supports-loading-mode](https://github.com/jeremyroman/alternate-loading-modes/blob/main/opt-in.md#declaration) header with a new value of `fenced-frame`.

 ##### Benefits over nested browsing context